 Bringing home a new dog can be such an exciting time.
 Few things compare to the special bond that can occur between a dog and its owners.
-The problem is, this initial event can be a stressful time for both the new dog as well as the other pets that have already established themselves in your house.
+The problem is, that this initial event can be a stressful time for both the new dog as well as the other pets that have already established themselves in your house.
 The conflict between your pets can ensue if you are not careful about the first introductions, turning a potentially beautiful moment into a stressful nightmare.

 Few Tips On Introducing Your New Dog To Your Other Pets